 8 the static image is the one Daniel chose to be the cover of the concert program of the recital. the audio was recorded by Jan Gubser. (back)

-9 this is because “sJ” can be assigned only to 1 of 11 specific rectangles (click here for more about that). therefore, if there are 3 players or more, it might occur that the instructions assigned to all 11 rectangles are visible to the players (each player sees the instructions assigned to 4 rectangles: the one in which she/he is located and the 3 to which she/he can move). at the time, the game did not take into account if these 11 rectangles are actually visible to the players or not. accordingly, in ccloudlab1x2v1-8 and ccloudlab1x2v1-9 Arian found the stuck junk even though it could have been located in the other rectangles that were not visible to any player (this is fixed in the version of stuckJunk-v1 currently available for download). (back)
+9 this is because “sJ” can be assigned only to 1 of 11 specific rectangles (click here for more about that). therefore, if there are 3 players or more, it might occur that the instructions assigned to all 11 rectangles are visible to the players (each player sees the instructions assigned to 4 rectangles: the one in which they are located and the 3 to which they can move). at the time, the game did not take into account if these 11 rectangles are actually visible to the players or not. accordingly, in ccloudlab1x2v1-8 and ccloudlab1x2v1-9 Arian found the stuck junk even though it could have been located in the other rectangles that were not visible to any player (this is fixed in the version of stuckJunk-v1 currently available for download). (back)